An Approach to Implementing Intent-Based Networking

 Intent-based networks automate numerous aspects of network operations.
 Instead of manually configuring devices, automation takes on that role, and IBN can capture the business intent behind various applications and translate it into policies that can be automatically applied to network devices in order to achieve desired outcomes.
 The idea is to automate the process of ensuring each application meets its pre-defined level of network performance and availability characteristics.

 Organizations do have a decision to make on how to implement IBN, however.
-The choices come down to going with a legacy vendor’s implementation, such as Cisco Digital Network Architecture (DNA), or implementing an open, standards-based approach.
+The choices come down to going with a legacy vendor’s implementation, such as Cisco Digital Network Architecture (DNA), or implementing a standards-based approach.

-Pica8, for example, is offering a path to IBN based on its open network operating system, PICOS, that runs on white or brite box network switches.
-PICOS pairs with Pica8’s open, controllerless AmpCon automation software to handle everything from network device deployment and configuration to policy implementation and control.
+Pica8, for example, is offering a path to IBN based on its HPC network operating system, PICOS, that runs on network switches.
+PICOS pairs with Pica8’s controllerless AmpCon automation software to handle everything from network device deployment and configuration to policy implementation and control.
 This is the heavy lifting part of IBN – activation – meaning the configuration of systems and the orchestration of policies, which is an excellent starting point for an IBN implementation.
 (It’s important to note AmpCon does not have to take full control of any switch in a network and can also work harmoniously with any other management and policy tools an enterprise may be using.)

-The four crucial components to an open IBN deployment are:
+The four crucial components to an IBN deployment are:

 • Monitoring and telemetry data collection